 To facilitate discussion we held an open meeting for the community in the Village Hall on Tuesday 10 October .
 A short presentation outlining some initial thoughts on objectives and possible actions, was followed by a longer discussion.
 We would like to thank all who were able to attend the meeting for their input.
 A pdf copy of the powerpoint presentation can be found by clicking the link below.

-If you were unable to attend the meeting or have further comments we are hoping to update our website to allow you to upload any comment, thoughts or ideas via our website.
-But in the mean time if you wish to contact us directly please scroll to a section near the bottom of our contacts page where you can leave us a message, or send an email to firstname.lastname@example.org with a subject title "Feedback Drimnin Estate Future Strategy & Plans".
+If you were unable to attend the meeting or have further comments please contact us please scroll to a section near the bottom of our contacts page where you can leave us a message, or send an email to firstname.lastname@example.org with a subject title "Feedback Drimnin Estate Future Strategy & Plans".

 Derek and Louise Lewis